mishrasur7/mishrasur7/README.md

 ### Welcome to my Github page 😊

 #### About me
-* Business Information Technology student.
+* Business Information Technology student at Haaga-Helia University of Applied Sciences.
+* Currently on third semester of studies.
 * Great interest to work in software engineering field.
 * Looking for internship or trainee position as **UX/UI Designer**, **Frontend**, **Backend** or **Full Stack developer**.
 ---